Total proctocolectomy with ileostomy

 Talk with your provider about these things before you have surgery:

 - You may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), Naprosyn (Aleve, Naproxen), and others.

-- Always tell your doctor if you have a cold, flu, fever, herpes breakout, or other illnesses before your surgery.
+- Always tell your provider if you have a cold, flu, fever, herpes breakout, or other illnesses before your surgery.

 The day before your surgery:

-- You may be asked to drink only clear liquids, such as broth, clear juice, and water, after noontime.
+- You may be asked to drink only clear liquids, such as broth, clear juice, and water, after a certain time.

-- Your doctor or nurse may ask you to use enemas or laxatives to clear out your intestines.
-They will give you instructions for this.
+- You may need to use enemas or laxatives to clear out your intestines.
+Your provider will give you instructions for this.

 On the day of your surgery: